-Erin has a MA in Interior Design from the Corcoran School of Arts & Design at George Washington University as well as a BA in Art History.
-She has worked for high-end residential design firms on the east coast in the DC metro and NYC metro regions.
+Erin has a MA in Interior Design and a BA in Art History.
 Her design philosophy is that homes should be a sanctuary from the everyday world, bringing warmth, history, and practicality while never sacrificing beauty or quality.
 Through the meticulously planned layers of texture, color, and pattern, as well as mixing both vintage and new furniture, Erin brings this philosophy to life.
-She has experience in both renovations and new construction and has worked on projects in various destinations.

 Describe your go-to style:

 Eclectic and transitional.
 I don't adhere to only one style as there are elements from every design period and style that I draw inspiration from!
 Whether a luxe brass table created in a small studio in Brooklyn, a mid-century Womb chair, or a vintage Moroccan or Swedish rug, I love how pieces from different styles can work together.